 Why R docs should show the shape of data early

-A lot of confusion in R is not really about syntax.
+A lot of confusion in R docs is not really about syntax.
 It is about data shape.
 Readers struggle when they cannot tell whether a function expects a vector, a data frame, grouped data, factors, or missing values.
-That is why good R documentation should reveal the shape of the data early instead of treating it like background detail.
+Good R docs should reveal the shape of the data early instead of treating it like background detail.

 When a page jumps straight into mutate(), summarise(), or a modeling helper without showing the incoming data, readers are forced to reverse-engineer the example.
 That creates unnecessary friction.
 If the first few lines make the columns and types visible, the rest of the page becomes easier to follow.